 - Ensure you have working lights, a bell and a helmet.

 - Ride in a position that allows optimal visibility between you and the drivers.

 - Wear bright or fluorescent clothing, especially at night and in bad weather.

-For peace of mind against the unknown, we highly recommend cycling insurance.
+For peace of mind against the unknown, we highly recommend purchasing cycling insurance.